 Authors, please fill out the brief questionnaire below.

 A. Will you require JoVE to record video microscopy, such as filming a complex dissection or microinjection technique?
-(Y/N) _________ If yes, please list make and model of your microscope: ______________________________
+(Y/N) N If yes, please list make and model of your microscope: ______________________________

 **Note: This question is to get at whether or not you will need a camera hook-up to look into the microscope.
 However, if your microscope has a digital camera attached to a computer, you can gather these shots by collecting screen capture movies.

 Does your protocol include microscopy steps that are visualized through a microscope with a digital camera/computer attached?
-(Y/N) _______
+(Y/N) N

 B. Does your protocol include detailed, step-by-step, descriptions of software usage?
-(Y/N)________
+(Y/N) Y

 C. Which steps of your protocol will viewers benefit most from having filmed?
-Please list 4-6 steps__________________________
+Please list 4-6 steps: 1.10, 1.11, 3.4, 3.6, 4.1, and 5.4

-D. What is the single most difficult aspect of this procedure and what do you do to ensure success? ______________________________
+D. What is the single most difficult aspect of this procedure and what do you do to ensure success?
+The single most difficult aspect of this procedure is properly dispensing the calibration standards and internal standards onto the glass frit of the vapor sample tubes.
+We use an electronic micropipette to ensure repeated accuracy of deposition and proper technique between multiple users.

 1. Introduction (Schematic Overview and Interview)